 TRANSIT AND MONUMENT

-On the occasion of the 180th anniversary of photography WestLicht travels back to the early days of the medium showcasing the work of pioneering German-French photographer Édouard Baldus (1813 – 1889) who is considered one of the first professional architectural photographers.
-The exhibition offers the rare opportunity to explore his extraordinary album Chemin de fer de Paris à Lyon et à la Méditerranée from 1863, which follows the railway line from Paris to the Mediterranean and which counts among the most important creations in photobook history.
+On the occasion of the 180th anniversary of photography WestLicht travels back to the early days of the medium showcasing the work of Édouard Baldus (1813 – 1889): The German-French pioneer is considered a key figure of 19th century photography.
+The exhibition offers the rare opportunity to explore his extraordinary album Chemins de fer de Paris à Lyon et à la Méditerranée from 1863, which counts among the most important creations in photobook history.
+The album on display on loan from the OstLicht Collection is one of only eight complete copies known to exist worldwide.
+Its large format albumen prints follow the railway line from Lyon to the Mediterranean juxtaposing the modern infrastructure of tracks, bridges and train stations with the ancient Roman monuments – a political analogy that places Napoleonic France in the tradition of the antique empire.
 Touching on themes of travel and transportation, the project represents a recurring motif in the photographer’s oeuvre: the relation of landscape and construction.
 Baldus’s lucid style has occasionally been described as the birth of modern perception, the structure of his albums identified as a strategy anticipating subsequent serial concepts by the likes of August Sander or Bernd and Hilla Becher.

 The exhibited works by Édouard Baldus are courtesy of OstLicht Gallery, Vienna